-Pin Name I/O Pin Description CQ Echo clock CQ referenced with respect to C .
+Pin Name I/O Pin Description CQ Echo clock CQ Referenced with Respect to C .
 This is a free running clock and is synchronized to the input clock for output data (C) of the QDR II.
 In the single clock mode, CQ is generated with respect to K. The timings for the echo clocks are shown in the Switching Characteristics on page 26.
-CQ Echo clock CQ referenced with respect to C. This is a free running clock and is synchronized to the input clock for output data (C) of the QDR II.
+CQ Echo clock CQ Referenced with Respect to C. This is a free running clock and is synchronized to the input clock for output data (C) of the QDR II.
 In the single clock mode, CQ is generated with respect to K. The timings for the echo clocks are shown in the Switching Characteristics on page 26.
-ZQ Input Output impedance matching input.
+ZQ Input Output Impedance Matching Input.
 This input is used to tune the device outputs to the system data bus impedance.
-CQ, CQ, and $Q{[x:0]}$ output impedance are set to $0.2 \times RQ$, where RQ is a resistor connected between ZQ and ground.
-Alternatively, this pin can be connected directly to V{DDQ} , which enables the minimum impedance mode.
+CQ, CQ, and $Q{[x:0]}$ output impedance are set to $0.2 \times RQ$ , where RQ is a resistor connected between ZQ and ground.
+Alternatively, this pin can be connected directly to $V{DDQ}$ , which enables the minimum impedance mode.
 This pin cannot be connected directly to GND or left unconnected.
-DOFF Input PLL turn off - active LOW .
+DOFF Input PLL Turn Off - Active LOW .
 Connecting this pin to ground turns off the PLL inside the device.
 The timings in the PLL turned off operation differs from those listed in this data sheet.
-For normal operation, this pin is connected to a pull up through a 10 K Ω or less pull-up resistor.
+For normal operation, this pin is connected to a pull up through a 10 k $\Omega$ or less pull up resistor.
 The device behaves in QDR I mode when the PLL is turned off.
 In this mode, the device can be operated at a frequency of up to 167 MHz with QDR I timing.
-TDO Output TDO pin for JTAG.
-TCK Input TCK pin for JTAG.
-TDI Input TDI pin for JTAG.
-TMS Input TMS pin for JTAG.
-NC N/A Not connected to the die.
+TDO Output TDO Pin for JTAG.
+TCK Input TCK Pin for JTAG.
+TDI Input TDI Pin for JTAG.
+TMS Input TMS Pin for JTAG.
+NC N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/72M N/A Not connected to the die.
+NC/36M N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/144M N/A Not connected to the die.
+NC/72M N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/288M N/A Not connected to the die.
+NC/144M N/A Not Connected to the Die.
 Can be tied to any voltage level.
-V {REF} Input- reference Reference voltage input .
-Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V{DD} Power supply Power supply inputs to the core of the device.
-V{SS} Ground Ground for the device.
-V{DDQ} Power supply Power supply inputs for the outputs of the device.
+NC/288M N/A Not Connected to the Die.
+Can be tied to any voltage level.
+V REF Input- reference Reference Voltage Input.
+Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points. $V{DD}$ Power supply Power Supply Inputs to the Core of the Device.
+V SS Ground Ground for the Device. $V{DDQ}$ Power supply Power Supply Inputs for the Outputs of the Device.